martenjacobs/ToonRooter/README.md

 ## Install OpenOCD
 If your Toon has a newer U-Boot version than 2010-R8, a JTAG interface is required to upload a bootloader that we have access to through the serial console.
-To do this, you need to build a version of OpenOCD (at the time of writing the version in apt is not new enough).
+To do this, you need to build a version of OpenOCD (at the time of writing the version in apt doesn't support using the Pi's headers as JTAG debugger).

 ```bash
 git clone --recursive git://git.code.sf.net/p/openocd/code openocd